BACK TO INDEX

 The main problem addressed in this paper is the design of feedbacks for globally asymptotically controllable (GAC) control affine systems that render the closed loop systems input to state stable with respect to actuator errors.
 Extensions for fully nonlinear GAC systems with actuator errors are also discussed.
 Our controllers have the property that they tolerate small observation noise as well.

 13. E.D.
 Sontag.
 Some new directions in control theory inspired by systems biology.
 IET Systems Biology, 1:9-18, 2004.
-[PDF] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems, cellular signaling.
+[PDF] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems, cellular signaling.

 Abstract: